 24/1/2 The subjects of the holiday snaps include a tent and a chalet, a Newcastle Emlyn pageant, beach parties and portraits with motor cars, as well as trips abroad.
 Foreign locations include Paris and a bullring.
 There are also two much earlier pictures of a boating party.

-24/2 Collection of twenty-one photographs, thirteen of which are mounted on card.
+24/2 Twenty-one photographs, thirteen of which are mounted on card.
 These include: four views of Llandrindod Wells, published by Villiers & sons, photographers royal, of Llandrindod Wells; a variety of portraits, of both groups and individuals, one female portrait having Masonic insignia; images of unidentified gentry houses, Cardigan Guildhall, Capel Mair, Cardigan, and an unlocated Hermon Baptist chapel.

-24/3 Collection of twenty-six landscape and architectural photographs, some of which appear to be working copies.
+24/3 Twenty-six landscape and architectural photographs, some of which appear to be working copies.
 Some of the images might relate to the Mathias family rather than being commercial stock.

 24/4 Nine apparently miscellaneous individual and group portraits.
 These might relate to the Mathias family or else represent commercial stock.

 25. Six portrait photographs, three mounted on card, from two images, of Levi James, mayor in 1887.